APT – Augmented Psychotherapy Training

 After the first year, participants will obtain a Certificate in Psychedelic Integration Therapy/Psychedelic Integration Coaching.
 After completing the full training, participants will receive a Certificate in Augmented Psychotherapy.
 You will be certified to practice ketamine-assisted, breathwork-assisted, and psychedelic-assisted psychotherapy on a state-of-the-art level.
 Depending on your prior qualification, you will be qualified to either work in a therapeutic team or individually.

 CME/CE accreditation is pending.
 We expect to be awarded 50+ CME/CE credits per year, awarded by the physicians’ chamber of Berlin, Germany.

 Admission Deadline: September 30th, 2021

-The intensive on-site training weeks will take place in Berlin, Germany.
+All intensive on-site trainings will take place in Berlin, Germany.

 We will substantiate and expand these learning objectives in the course of future curriculum developments and improvements.

 - Understand general and cross-school factors of successful psychotherapy

 - Know, identify and apply concepts and methods of Integration Therapy